yavuztas/yavuztas.github.io/_posts/2019-06-22-object-oriented-programming-and-solid-principles.markdown

 #### Single Responsibility Principle
 Single Responsibility Principle in software programming suggests that one should have only one single responsibility.
 We usually refer any module, class or function here.
 Hence from the OOP perspective, it mostly refers to objects which can be modules or classes.
 In this way, one object can only modify one part of the software's specifications.
 Objects trying to handle more than one responsibility will eventually ensue fragility and become impossible to maintain.
 Thus it is clearly seen that violation of this principle causes us the famous [God Object](https://en.wikipedia.org/wiki/God_object){:target="blank"} anti-pattern in time.

-An example to indicate a violation of the single responsibility problem:
+An example to indicate a violation of the single responsibility principle:

 >LoginManager.java
 {:.filename}